yoshihara-yuli/geant4-example_compton/README.md

  Absbox consists of 8x8 scatter voxels (**absvoxel**), which is 10x10x10mm.
  The distance between Scabox and the origin is 10 cm.
  The distance between Scabox and Absbox is 8 cm.
- (See source files for more information about GAGG properties and detail geometry.)

- Both scavoxel and absvoxel are assign as “sensitive detector”.
-(See Geant4 guidance documents)
+ Both scavoxel and absvoxel are assign as “Sensitive Detector (SD)”.

+These characteriscis of geometry are defined in [**UserDetectorConstruction.cc**](https://github.com/yoshihara-yuli/geant4-example_compton/blob/master/source/src/UserDetectorConstruction.cc) in source/src/.
+Please modify it if you want to change geometry.

 ![compton_geometry](geometry.png)

 ## 3) Source

- Point source: uniform irradiation of Cs-137 at the origin (0,0,0)
+ Point source: uniform irradiation of Cs-137 at the origin (0,0,0).

+ These characteriscis of raidaoctive source are defined in [**UserPrimaryGeneratorAction.cc**](https://github.com/yoshihara-yuli/geant4-example_compton/blob/master/source/src/UserPrimaryGeneratorAction.cc) in source/src/.
+ Please modify it if you want to change raidaoctive source.

 ## 4) Data Output
  The simulation results are output in **result.txt**.
- (See **AboutCode.pdf** and the corresponding source files for more information.)
+ (See [**AboutCode**](https://github.com/yoshihara-yuli/geant4-example_compton/blob/master/AboutCode.md) and the corresponding source files for more information.)

- Besides, [**analysis.py**](https://github.com/yoshihara-yuli/geant4-example_compton/blob/master/analysis/analysis.py) is uploaded for basic analysis of the simulation data.
+ [**analysis.py**](https://github.com/yoshihara-yuli/geant4-example_compton/blob/master/analysis/analysis.py) is uploaded for basic analysis of the simulation data.
- You can start to check and analize data with this code.
+ You can start to check and analize data by using this code.

+ Geant4 output data format is defined in [**ExN02TrackerSD.cc**]() in source/src/.
+ Please modify it if you want to change data format.

 # Geant4 output data format